 Location and Boundaries: Portbury Settled Coastal Edge is located to the far north of the District.
 The area is distinguished from neighbouring areas largely by its settlement pattern.
-To the south the boundary is formed by the River Avon Trail at Lodway/follows the line of the M5 and to the west it follows Sheepway Lane along the edge of the less settled character area of Clapton Moor.
+To the south the boundary skirts the edge of Pill and follows the line of the M5 and to the west it follows Sheepway Lane along the edge of the less settled character area of Clapton Moor.